LOKI: Large-scale Data Reconstruction Attack against Federated Learning through Model Manipulation: Methodology

-Equation~\ref{eq:3} brings up another problem for reconstruction, as the bias gradient is also needed for the computation.
+This decoupled weight gradient partially solves the scaling problem of reconstructing images as the number of clients participating in aggregation increases.
+However, Equation~\ref{eq:3} brings up another problem for reconstruction, as the bias gradient is needed for the computation.
 While the weight gradients are separated through the identity mapping sets, the bias gradients are not.
 Secure aggregation aggregates the bias gradients of each neuron (of the first FC layer).
-Thus the neuron $i$'s bias values from the FCs of all the clients will be aggregated.
+Thus the neuron $i$'s bias values from the FC layers of all clients are aggregated.
 Consider that an image $j$ activates neuron $i$ in client $k$ and another image $j'$ activates the neuron $i$ in client $k'$ (note that the neurons are physically separate before aggregation as they are in the local FCs of clients $k$ and $k'$).
-After secure aggregation, bias gradients of neuron $i$ from clients $k$ and $k'$ are coupled and therefore the server is not able to use Equation~\ref{eq:3} to decouple images $j$ and $j'$.
-This is the crux of the bias coupling problem.
-It turns out that the task of decoupling the bias gradients is more challenging than it first appears.
+After secure aggregation, the bias update of neuron $i$ from clients $k$ and $k'$ are coupled and therefore the server is not able to use Equation~\ref{eq:3} to decouple images $j$ and $j'$.
+To solve this problem, we look at the purpose of the bias gradient in reconstruction.